MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 #### Commands

 Within the `startFaceRecognition()` function, print a message to the console that Misty is “starting face recognition”.
 Then, use Axios to send a POST request to the endpoint for the `StartFaceRecognition` command: `"http://” + ip + “/api/beta/faces/recognition/start"`.
 There is no need to send data along with this request, so you can omit the second parameter of `axios.post()`.
 This command tells Misty to start the occipital camera so she can match the face in her field of vision with a name on her list of known faces.
-Because this is a `ComputerVision` event, the callback for the `ComputerVision` WebSocket will trigger as this data comes in.
-If the face is recognized, the name of the recognized person will be included in the WebSocket data message.
+Because this is a `ComputerVision` event, the callback for the `ComputerVision` WebSocket triggers as this data comes in.
+If the face is recognized, the name of the recognized person is included in the WebSocket data message.
 Instructions for handling these messages are included in the **Callbacks** section of this tutorial.

 ```JavaScript
 function startFaceRecognition() {